Coding208/Linux-Checklist/I_<3_Lucy.md

 </details>

-Secure Ports.
-Follow these steps: sudo ss -ln | grep tcp This lists all open ports Look at the list of open ports and use sudo lsof -i :<Port> to get the program Determine if the port is a backdoor (if it has nc or netcat in the name it is a backdoor) Determine if the program is supposed to be on the computer These ports are safe: 22, 53, 631, 35509

 Correct file permissions: Execute the following commands to put correct file permissions on important system files (with sudo):

 ```chmod -R 444 /var/log```